RalphHightower/RalphHightower/README.md

 Hi, I’m @RalphHightower <br>
 I freeze time; I photograph.
+I have 50++ years of computer programming and software development.
 Computer software engineer (C#, .Net), retired but active for personal projects.
 I have witnessed two final space flights: the US half of the Apollo/Soyuz Test Project, and Space Shuttle STS-135 Atlantis with the Final Four [CDR ChrisFerguson, PLT Doug Hurley, MS1 Sandra Magnus,  MS2 Rex Walheim]<br>
 Now that I am retired, I am getting into the Arduino ecosystem.<br><br>
 In Progress
 - Develop Arduino system that detects gasoline pumps that criminals have broken into to steal credit card information.